Oct. 2, 2024

 Jeff Umbro: Let's talk about actually producing the show.
 In one of your Cool Dude Zone substack articles, you said, "Narrative podcasts and chat podcasts require central conceits and then a lot of scaffolding to fit the topic of the episode within that conceit.
 And as a result, a lot of narrative podcasts sound the same, and a lot of chat podcasts sound the same.
 And they are only made distinct by the personalities of the hosts and presenters.
 So styles evolve over time, but there are still core concepts that are hard to leave behind."

-Alex Goldman: It's really hard to make a show that doesn't have a character in it, in the middle, which is part of why I chose to do it the way that I'm doing it, like if I was just like, hey, wouldn't it be fun to have a show where you learned about the history of measurement, I wouldn't be super interested because there's no one there making me care, but there is a woman now in my story who's like, I just want to be able to fucking bake.
+Alex Goldman: It's really hard to make a show that doesn't have a character in it, in the middle, which is part of why I chose to do it the way that I'm doing it, if I was just like, hey, wouldn't it be fun to have a show where you learned about the history of measurement, I wouldn't be super interested because there's no one there making me care, but there is a woman now in my story who's like, I just want to be able to fucking bake.
 Why is this so hard?

 Jeff Umbro: I just want to make peanut butter cookies.

 Alex Goldman: And sudden, yes, exactly, and suddenly it matters.
 This is me personally saying this.
 I have no interest in learning about how the recycling industry works.
-Also, in addition to that, my town makes me put out my recycling, my paper recycling, and my can recycling on different days, and it drives me fucking crazy, and I desperately want to know why they do that, and that, in turn, has made me interested in the, in like, the world of recycling.
+Also, in addition to that, my town makes me put out my recycling, my paper recycling, and my can recycling on different days, and it drives me fucking crazy, and I desperately want to know why they do that, and that, in turn, has made me interested in the world of recycling.

-So, I am In the process of investigating it and calling like the mayor and the city hall and being like, why do I have to put this stuff out?
+So, I am In the process of investigating it and calling the mayor and the city hall and being like, why do I have to put this stuff out?
 Because my house is full of recycling all the time because I can't just put it all out at once.

 Jeff Umbro: I live in a town that is very similar.

 Okay.
 So characters is one of them.
-Is there another like central scaffolding piece that you always look for in a story?
+Is there another central scaffolding piece that you always look for in a story?

 Alex Goldman: It is a thing that in radio seminars and so on and so forth, I've seen used dozens of times.
 And it's this conversation.
 It's a, it's a, not a conversation.
 It is a lecture by Kurt Vonnegut.
 The Shape of Stories.
 You're familiar with it?